open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/libraries.md

 telemetry data for a library or framework.

 The Java agent for automatic instrumentation includes instrumentation libraries for many common Java frameworks.
 Most are turned on by default.
 If you need to turn off certain instrumentation libraries, you can [suppress them](../automatic/agent-config/#suppressing-specific-auto-instrumentation).

 If you use [manual instrumentation](../manual) for your code, you can leverage some instrumentation libraries for your dependencies standalone.
-To find out, which standalone instrumentation libraries are available, take a look at [this list](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks).
+To find out which standalone instrumentation libraries are available, take a look at [this list](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks).
 Follow the instructions of each instrumentation library to set them up.